 - Tape off the edges, the shoe tongue, and any other area you don’t want to paint.

 - Use your prep solution to remove the old paint (factory finish) and any dirt on your shoes.
 You can use cotton balls, scotch bright pads, or a brush for this purpose.
-You can sand your shoes before applying your prep solution, but that’s completely optional.
+If you’d like, sand your shoes before applying your prep solution, but that’s completely optional.

-- You can move directly to painting if you’re going for a general style like two color painted shoes, but if your design has something complex, draw your design first.
+- Now you can move directly to painting if you’re going for a general style like two color painted shoes, but if your design has something complex, draw your design first.

 - For drawing, you can use stencils (cut-outs or stencil using tape) or transfer your design (using charcoal/graphite tracing) onto your shoe.